 Q-11.
 Is there any difference between PUT and POST operations?
 Explain it.

 Ans.
-PUT and POST operation are almost same.
-The only difference between the two is in the terms of the result generated by them.
+PUT and POST operation are almost the same.
+The only difference between the two is in terms of the result generated by them.

 Let’s take an example.

-1. PUT puts a file or resource at a particular URI and exactly at that URI.
+1. PUT puts a file or resource at a particular URI and precisely at that URI.
 If the resource already exists, then PUT updates it.
 If it’s a first-time request, then PUT creates one.

 2. POST sends data to a particular URI and expects the resource at that URI to deal with the request.
-The web server at this point can decide what to do with the data in the context of specified resource.
+The web server at this point can decide what to do with the data in the context of the specified resource.